apache/apisix/docs/en/latest/pubsub.md

 ![pub-sub architecture](../../assets/images/pubsub-architecture.svg)

-Currently, Apache APISIX supports WebSocket communication with the client, which can be any application that supports WebSocket, with a custom Protocol Buffer as the application layer communication protocol, see the [protocol definition](../../../apisix/pubsub.proto).
+Currently, Apache APISIX supports WebSocket communication with the client, which can be any application that supports WebSocket, with Protocol Buffer as the serialization mechanism, see the [protocol definition](../../../apisix/pubsub.proto).

 ## Supported messaging systems